-When someone is afraid of being happy, they are less likely to pursue interests that they enjoy so they can keep themselves in an unhappy cycle.
+When someone is afraid of being happy, they are less likely to pursue interests they enjoy, keeping themselves in an unhappy cycle.
 They might be fearful of happiness because they’re used to a routine of being sad.
-They don’t know themselves as a happy person, and they may be used to being depressed or down.
-People might feel that they don’t deserve to be happy because of their low self-esteem.
-These beliefs are false, but they keep people in a feedback loop of sadness.
+They don’t know themselves as happy and may be used to keeping a pessimistic outlook.
+Some individuals might believe they don’t deserve happiness because of low self-esteem.
+These beliefs are false but keep people in a feedback loop of sadness.

 Happiness Can Improve Your Physical Health

 Research suggests that when you are happy, your physical health improves.
 Happiness may regulate blood pressure, blood sugar, cardiovascular health, and the autoimmune system.
 In addition, happy people tend to live longer lives than unhappy people.
 When you’re a happy person, you have an incentive to keep going.
 Happiness can mean having people or ideas to live for and a sense of optimism.